Gajol/IT-Notes/Notes/Application/Architecture/ApplicationCloudReferenceArchitecture.md

 |Technology explosion, so many choices, analysis paralysis extends timelines|Deciding on what not to do is more important than deciding what you will do.  __Stay focused__, don't get distracted.
 There will be a proper time to pivot (without assessing myriads of technologies).
 Layout your strategy and layout your architecture and try to execute without too many distractions.   |

 Business Drivers: Understand business drivers.
 Spotify and streaming music has a different business driven than a bank.
 Requirements and regulations will be different.
 Business drivers will drive your architecture. j

+The HTML specification
+is maintained by the W3C.

+*[CSA]: Cloud Security Alliance
+*[W3C]:  World Wide Web Consortium